sarahf-zh/cb-android/CareBridge/README.md

 <ins>Third-Party Libraries</ins>: Utilizes libraries like Volley, Retrofit, Dagger, and Picasso for networking, dependency injection, and image loading.

-<ins>Google Cloud Dialogflow ES API</ins>: Connects to a LLM (Google Gemini) driven agent to power the "Doctor Bot" chat functionality.
+<ins>Google Cloud Dialogflow ES API</ins>: Connects to a LLM (ChatGPT or Google Gemini) driven agent to power the "Doctor Bot" chat functionality.

 <ins>Google Maps Places API</ins>: Enables the app to search for and display nearby health care providers based on the user's location.